Limited Clients. Proven Results.

 A typical speeding ticket under state law is a minor misdemeanor.
 A state code minor misdemeanor has a maximum fine of $150 and no possibility of jail.
 The local codes that label the same speeding offense as a higher misdemeanor carry more severe penalties, including the possibility of jail.
 For Example:

-Call the Speeding Ticket Defense Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
+Call the Speeding Ticket Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
 We are the Speeding Ticket Defense Attorneys in Painesville (Township), Ohio, 44045.